 - Contact with rough materials, such as wool

-Drying out of the skin from taking too many baths or showers and swimming too often
+- Drying out of the skin from taking frequent baths or showers and swimming very often

 Skin changes may include: